evrenimre/HeRD/README.md

 *	Eigen
 * Range-v3

-Please see `CI.yml` for an up-to-date list.
+Please see `CI.yml` and the action 'install-ubuntu-dependencies' for an up-to-date list.

 ### Building
 From your build directory